Skip to main content

 Filter Customers with High Transaction Totals

-You're reviewing customer spending patterns and need to highlight users whose total transaction volume exceeds a certain threshold.
+You’re analyzing customer spending patterns to identify users whose total transaction volume exceeds a set threshold.

-This helps prioritize outreach to high-value customers or detect unusual activity.
+This helps you prioritize high-value clients or spot unusual activity in the data.

-To do this, you'll use SUM() to calculate total spending per customer, and HAVING to filter only those with totals above 400.
+You’ll use SUM() to calculate each customer’s total spending and HAVING to filter only those whose totals are above 400.

 Task